NicRalph213/GPS_u-blox/gps/readme.md

 Note:
-  - baud rate is constant for u-blox device
+  - baud rate is constant for u-blox 6 EVK-6
   - port may change
   - console user profile must have sufficient permissions to access serial port
   - focusing on GPGGA GPS fix serial string